daemonloop/soldier-ai/README.md

 ## Example Output

-> EMP cracked the stratosphere.
-Nanodrones are down.
-Plasma walls collapsing in Grid Echo.
-Still holding the node.
-Still breathing.
-If anyone's reading this—rally at Sector 9.
+> Airstrikes hit the northern block before dawn.
+Communications are down.
+We’ve lost two from our unit.
+Still holding the line near the bridge.
+Supplies low.
+If anyone can reach us—send word.
 ---

 ## Features